-While living in Australia, Asia was an accessible destination to explore and undoubtedly a bucket-list destination.
+Asia is an accessible destination to explore and undoubtedly a bucket-list destination.

-Southeast Asia will always be special in my heart, as it gave me a first-hand taste of unique, vibrant cultures and places you can visit over and over again.
-And together, experience some of the world’s best beaches, lush jungles, beautiful temples, and bustling markets.
+Southeast Asia will always be special in my heart, as it gives us a first-hand taste of unique, vibrant cultures and places you can visit repeatedly.
+Explore Asia with some of the world’s best beaches, lush jungles, beautiful temples, and bustling markets.

-It is the largest and the most populous continent on Earth, divided into five geographical sub-regions: Central, East, South, Southeast, and Western Asia, and each area offer a unique experience.
-There are 49 countries in Asia with the highest mountains, the longest rivers and the highest plateaus of all the continents.
+It is the largest and the most populous continent on Earth, divided into five geographical sub-regions: Central, East, South, Southeast, and Western Asia, and each area offers a unique experience.
+There are 49 countries in Asia with the highest mountains, the longest rivers and the highest plateaus on all the continents.